-Wondering what to bring to Hawaii and need a good Hawaii packing list?
+Are you wondering what to bring to Hawaii and need a good packing list?
 Packing for the Pacific islands can be easy once you nail down your travel plans.
-So I wanted to write this Hawaii packing checklist with the most up-to-date information from our recent trip to Maui, Kauai, the Big Island, and Oahu to help you pack too.
+So, I wanted to write this Hawaii packing checklist with the most up-to-date information from our recent trip to Maui, Kauai, the Big Island, and Oahu to help you pack, too.

 Quick Tips on Packing for Hawaii

 Hawaii is a fairly easy destination to pack for, thanks to the islands’ amazing temperate climate.
 The only sticking point can be the high humidity and the frequent rain showers.
-Island life here is laid back, and you’ll find most locals in a swimsuit, sandals, and a relaxed t-shirt.
+Island life here is laid back, and you’ll find most locals in swimsuits, sandals, and relaxed t-shirts.

 - Aloha shirts are common and rarely feel out of place, but they have their time and place.